fib-app

 1curl -X GET http://localhost/1.0/person/57fbbdb0a2400000/pets/57fbbdb0a2400007

-Modify the extension object
+Modify extension object

 Reading extended objects is very similar to reading base objects: